Arkansas Military and Veterans Benefits

 UI Applicants must provide the following:

-Veteran Designation on Arkansas ID Card and Driver’s License: Arkansas resident Veterans of the U.S. Armed Forces who received an honorable discharge can request a Veteran designation that is displayed on their Arkansas driver’s license or ID card.
+Veteran Designation on Arkansas ID Card and Driver’s License: Arkansas resident Veterans who received an honorable discharge from service in the U.S. Armed Forces can request a Veteran designation on their Arkansas driver’s license or ID card.

 Veterans must provide one of the following documents as proof of eligibility: